 - Think about how much work you’re honestly willing to do with set up.

-- Customer reviews can help, but take them with a grain of salt, and focus on those who give detailed critiques
+- Customer reviews can help, but take them with a grain of salt, and focus on those which give detailed and specific critiques.

 For more information on the wide range of what’s available, check out our comparison table here, which also links to full reviews of specific products.